 The following chart provides guidance on levels of procurement and thresholds for purchasing action.
 All dollar limits listed below are "Total Purchase Obligation."

 |1.
 Micro-Purchases $0–5,000||

 |3.
 Competitive Bids $15,001 and greater

-Requires Procurement Services involvement before any discussions with suppliers
+Requires Procurement Services involvement prior to any discussions with suppliers

 |5.
 Purchases from a Sole or Single Source||